Naturaily/Naturaily-netlify/_posts/2019-10-07-rubyc-2019-highlights.md

 {% youtube jDMUBRPI5zc %}

-The third and the last is the presentation by Aleksander Dąbrowski: "10 performance sins of Rails application".
+The third and the last is the presentation by Aleksander Dabrowski: "10 performance sins of Rails application".

 > Aleksander is a CTO of koleo.pl - the fastest growing train ticket retailer in Poland.
 He has worked in a variety of start-ups and even in a marketing agency.
 Aleks has worked with Ruby for more than a decade, has co-organized Warsaw's Ruby User Group, and was the author of rubysfera.pl, the leading Polish blog focused on Ruby and Rails. - [source](https://rubyc.eu/#speakers){:rel="nofollow"}{:target="_blank"}